CoconutJJ/AMACSS/a48_study_guide.md

 1. the size of the array
 2. what type the items are

-Unlike variables in python, you can't have items of different types in an array in C.
+Unlike variables in Python, you can't have items of different types in an array in C. i.e In Python, you can have a list `L = [0, 'hi', [2, 1, 1], {'s':3}]` whereas in C, every item in array must be the same type.

 ```c
 // array of ints